 Organization and Purpose-UMPA, a separate legal entity and political subdivision of the State of Utah, was formed by an agreement dated September 17, 1980, pursuant to the provisions of the Utah Interlocal Co-Operation Act.
 UMPA's membership consists of six municipalities (the Members).
 UMPA's purposes include planning, financing, development, acquisition, construction, improvement, betterment, operation, or maintenance of projects for the generation, transmission and distribution of electric energy for the benefit of its Members.
-UMPA purchased from Deseret Generation and Transmission Co-Operative (DG&T) an undivided interest in the Bonanza Unit on December 19, 1985, and began selling power to the Members at that time.
 The following governmental entities are UMPA Members: